markxbrooks/JDXI-Editor/doc/installation.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Installation of the JDXi Editor
+Installation of the JD-Xi Editor
 ===============================

-1) Install the JDXi Editor
+1) Install the JD-Xi Editor

-The JDXi Editor is packaged under both MacOS as a .app, in a DMG file, and under Windows as an Nullsoft Installer (NSIS) file.
+The JD-Xi Editor is packaged under both MacOS as a .app, in a DMG file, and under Windows as an Nullsoft Installer (NSIS) file.

 MacOS:

 .. code-block:: console

-   $ open JDXi-Editor-0.8.dmg
+   $ open JD-Xi-Editor-0.8.dmg

 Windows: